Ab-initio tree-tensor-network digital twin for quantum computer benchmarking in 2D: Parallel quantum algorithms

-The digital twin relies on an ab-initio Hamiltonian description of the platform.
-The most challenging numerical aspects, i.e., the two-dimensional layout of superconducting hardware and the long-range interactions of trapped ions, are combined in the Rydberg platform.
-The two-dimensional structures in superconducting QPUs are continuously scaled up and achieve 127 qubits~\cite{Niu2022}, which is already twice the size of the 64-qubit system studied here.
-Although trapped ions systems are one-dimensional, their strong long-range interactions allow an all-to-all connectivity~\cite{Brown2016} which can lead to a rapid growth of entanglement and the classical resources needed for the digital twin.
 For the Rydberg platform, the physics required to understand the parallelization of the GHZ state preparation can be summarized according to Fig.~\ref{fig:setup}.
 We focus on the crosstalk in a closed quantum system in this section and discuss open system effects in Sec.~\ref{sec:rydberg}.
-Figure~\ref{fig:setup}a) shows a sketch of a $4 \times 4$ setup of Rydberg atoms in optical tweezers; the lattice constant of the grid $\al$ introduces a first relevant length scale.
+Figure~\ref{fig:setup}a) shows a sketch of a $4 \times 4$ setup of Rydberg atoms in optical tweezers; the lattice constant of the grid $\al$ introduces the first relevant length scale.
 Within the Rydberg blockade radius $\rb$, only a single atom can be excited to the Rydberg state due to the van der Waals interactions.
-We work at a fixed Rydberg blockade radius $\rb = 4.98 \mu\mathrm{m} = 1.66 \al$ in accordance with the experimental parameters proposed in Ref.~\cite{Pagano2022}.
-On the one hand, the van der Waals interaction is giving rise to the Rydberg blockade which is required for implementing entangling gates; on the other hand, the van der Waals interaction leads to possible crosstalk if multiple entangling gates act in parallel.
+We work at a fixed Rydberg blockade radius $\rb = 4.98 \mu\mathrm{m} = 1.66 \al$ in accordance with the experimental parameters proposed in Ref.~\cite{Pagano2022}, which also provides the time-optimal CZ gate used in the simulation here as well as the parameters for a Strontium-88 setup; the pulse sequence for the time-optimal CZ gate stems from optimal control.
+On the one hand, the van der Waals interaction is giving rise to the Rydberg blockade which is exploited to implement an entangling gate between two atoms; on the other hand, the van der Waals interaction leads to possible crosstalk if multiple entangling gates act in parallel and atoms of two different CZ gates interact via van der Waals interactions.
+Consider as an example atoms A and B being the target of the first CZ gate and atoms C and D being the target of a second CZ gate; crosstalk arises if A or B interacts with atoms of the other gates, i.e., C and D, while both gates are driven at the same time.
+In contrast to the van der Waals interaction used to implement the CZ gate between A and B, additional atoms in the Rydberg state like C and D corrupt the pulse sequence and lead to what we refer to as crosstalk.
 Our compilation strategy considers this condition and allows one to specify the minimal radius $\rg$ which the \RGHZC{} and scheduler enforce between any two qubits participating in different entangling gates executed in parallel.
 We focus on the radius $\rg$ while the other length scales are kept constant.
 Finally, we are able to identify the radius $\rs$ where the crosstalk is negligible in comparison to other errors and where the algorithm is safely executed in parallel, i.e., we establish a criterion on the fidelity of our state preparation.
 Figure~\ref{fig:setup}b) presents the GHZ preparation for $\rg = 2 \al$ on a $4 \times 4$ square lattice for a subset of native gates of the Rydberg platform which are implemented for the digital twin.
 The radius $\rg$ changes the circuit depth $D$ and the fidelity via crosstalk, while we keep the lattice constant $\al$ and the Rydberg blockade radius $\rb$ fixed.
 In the following paragraphs, we analyze these effects in detail.